 Depending on the family income, the family will pay a monthly fee for each child for whom you receive financial assistance.
 The co-payment is based on family income and family size.
 Parents are expected to make their co-payment directly to the child care provider.

 All families eligible for School Readiness financial assistance may select the provider of their choice.
 However, ELCHC will only pay for child care if the child care provider has been approved by the Coalition.
-Parents can select providers from the following:
+Parents can select providers from the following types of early care providers:

 Enrollment into School Readiness requires up-to-date health and immunization records for all children.